ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 the HTTP POST method {{!RFC9110}}.
 The URI scheme MUST be HTTPS
 {{!RFC9110}}.

-This document has the "application/roughtime-server+json" media type.
+Server lists have the "application/roughtime-server+json" media type.

 ## Malfeasance Reporting